-Disclosure of information regarding likely developments in the operations of the company in future financial years and the expected results of those operations is likely to result in unreasonable prejudice to the company.
+Disclosure of information regarding likely developments in the operations of the company in future financial years and the expected results of those operations are difficult to accurately predict and in any event are likely to result in unreasonable prejudice to the company.
 Therefore, this information has not been presented in this report.
+However, a summary of expected work to be undertaken on the Company's projects during the next financial year is set out on page 16 of this report.